truthcoin/www.truthcoin.info/weaknesses/index.md

 ### Between 50% and Phi% Voters Voters attack only a few things at once

-Probably wouldn't make enough money to be worth it.
+The attacker-coalition probably wouldn't make enough money to be worth it.
 Strategic frictions (which few do we attack?, who attacks what?) would likely unravel the attacking coalition.

 ### Scalability